Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <p>Once found, the description says, “<i>An account was successfully logged on</i>”, which means it successfully captured the logged-in activity in real-time.
 There are other information that can be found if scrolled down.</p>
 <p><img width="870" height="389" alt="image" src="https://github.com/user-attachments/assets/d64fd488-1481-44e7-bb3a-dfebdc8fbd19" />
 </p>
 <p>I noticed that there is this Logon Information section, which is Logon Type: 2.
 I researched online what it means, and that is <b><i>Interactive</i></b>, which basically means logging on locally from the Windows machine.
-As an aspiring SOC Analyst, the other Logon Type numbers are also essential to identify so that in the real world cases and are helpful reference to any type of activities that are or will occur.</p>
+As an aspiring SOC Analyst, it's also essential to identify the other Logon Type numbers in real-world cases, and they're a helpful reference for any activity that is or will occur.</p>
 <p><img width="814" height="802" alt="image" src="https://github.com/user-attachments/assets/5c090629-604b-4813-b6b9-fcc0485b8c26" />
 </p>
-<p>I identified the Windows event ID where I added the new user on the local group of administrators by researching online and found out that it is event ID <b>4732.</b></p>
+<p>I identified the Windows event ID for adding a new user to the local Administrators group by researching online and found out that it is event ID <b>4732</b></p>
 <p><img width="975" height="99" alt="image" src="https://github.com/user-attachments/assets/0ba4727b-5dfd-41d0-9a7f-f8618bbd2d7c" />
 </p>
 <p>After that, I entered it in the search bar by typing:</p>